Author: Roald Dahl

 Where did I get this book: This is my daughter’s book

-I remember when I was pregnant with our first child, my daughter, my husband and I discussed our greatest parenting influences.
+When I was pregnant with our first child, my husband and I discussed our greatest parenting influences.
 Who were the role model parents we wanted to emulate?

 Dr Tanya Byron featured highly for both of us.
 If watching a million episodes of House Of Tiny Tearaways were enough to make you a great parent, we would be sailing through.
 My husband’s top choice was Nemo’s dad from Finding Nemo.
 And for me it was easy.
 There was one stand out parent in all the books I’ve ever read that I knew I wanted to use as my blueprint.